Hirsh's Shoes: Bernard Friedman, architect

 During the 1951 to 1953 Korean War, Lieutenant Commander Friedman was called back to Washington, D.C. to serve as Coordinator for the Engineering & Technical Services Division, Bureau of Yards and Docks.
-He returned from active duty in August 1953, and re-opened his architectural practice in a building he designed at 2233 East Broadway.
-In September he had been commissioned to design the new Jewish Community Center on Plummer Avenue, north of Broadway, replacing the existing building at 134 S. Tucson Boulevard.
-That same year he designed the Rillito Park steel and concrete grandstand, and a subdivision model house called The Arizona Contemporary built by J. R. Schibley at 7210 North Oracle Road.
+He returned from active duty in August 1953 and reopened his architectural practice in a building he designed at 2233 East Broadway.
+In September, he had been commissioned to design the new Jewish Community Center on Plummer Avenue, north of Broadway, replacing the existing building at 134 S. Tucson Boulevard.
+That same year, he designed the Rillito Park steel and concrete grandstand, and a subdivision model house called The Arizona Contemporary, built by J. R. Schibley at 7210 North Oracle Road.

-In 1954 Friedman designed two iconic modernist storefronts that expressed the post WWII era American commercial architecture; Daniel's Jewelers at 21 E. Congress, built by M. M. Sundt Construction, and Hirsh's Shoes at 2934 East Broadway Boulevard.
-A 1955 commercial building at 2901 Broadway for Mr. and Mrs. Max Saltzman represents a clear departure from the narrow storefronts synonymous with dense commercial districts and development patterns of the pre‐war era, the Saltzman building was designed to engage the attention of commuters in fast moving automobiles.
-This is building as billboard with expansive glass curtain walls, integrated panel monument signage and interior illumination to showcase the merchandise after dark.
+In 1954, Friedman designed two iconic modernist storefronts that expressed the post-WWII era American commercial architecture; Daniel's Jewelers at 21 E. Congress, built by M. M. Sundt Construction, and Hirsh's Shoes at 2934 East Broadway Boulevard.
+A 1955 commercial building at 2901 Broadway for Mr. and Mrs. Max Saltzman represents a clear departure from the narrow storefronts synonymous with dense commercial districts and development patterns of the pre‐war era.
+The Saltzman building was designed to engage the attention of commuters in fast-moving automobiles.
+This is a building as a billboard with expansive glass curtain walls, integrated panel monument signage, and interior illumination to showcase the merchandise after dark.

 In October 1956, Friedman & Jobusch Architects & Engineers was created with Friedman's university classmate, Fred H. Jobusch.
 Jobusch had moved to Tucson in 1944.
-He served as a president of the Southern Arizona Chapter of the American Institute of Architects, Southern Arizona Chapter of the Arizona Society of Professional Engineers, and President of The Sertoma Club of Tucson.
-From 1953 through 1959 he served as a member of the State Board of Technical Registration for Architects and Engineers.
+He served as the president of the Southern Arizona Chapter of the American Institute of Architects, the Southern Arizona Chapter of the Arizona Society of Professional Engineers, and the President of The Sertoma Club of Tucson.
+From 1953 through 1959, he served as a member of the State Board of Technical Registration for Architects and Engineers.